How to use Pillow (PIL: Python Imaging Library)

 In this example, a solid image is generated first, but it is also possible to read an image file and draw figures and text on it.

 Other processing example

 Here are some examples of image processing using Pillow (PIL).
-For details and sample code, refer to the posts linked.
+For details and sample code, refer to the articles linked.